 It is best to remember that we shouldn’t be intimidated by studying the Bible, but feel free to jump right in and start learning and growing!

 We serve a good God who has given us the Bible to be a lamp unto our feet and a light to our path.
 It gives Him great joy to see us seeking His wisdom in the Bible and He is always there to meet us where we are!
-Remember these tips as you are learning how to read the Bible to make the most of your time!
+Remember these tips as you are learning how to study the Bible to make the most of your reading time!

 Romans 12:2 Do not conform to the pattern of this world, but be transformed by the renewing of your mind.
 Then you will be able to test and approve what God’s will is—his good, pleasing and perfect will.

 Bible Study Journal

 Still need help getting started?
 We have designed a guided women's prayer journal just for you!

 Blake has created this journal to include attributes of God with scripture prompts and lots of space to write and reflect.
 Each section includes beautiful hand lettered scripture and will look beautiful in your home as you study with it.
 If you're beginning on your journey to study the bible, this is the perfect journal for you!

 Check out our Free Printables and Downloads page for beautiful scripture cards, bookmarks and more that will help you keep the Word on your mind!